yuanyuming/MateNote/1. Projects/2023-05-07 基于多智能体强化学习和反向拍卖机制的车联网任务调度/WSSE Script.md

 ---

 During performance evaluation, we employ four metrics to assess performance:
-Load Balance: Measured by the average standard deviation of the ratio of the server's resource occupation to the total resource amount over time.
-This reflects the uniformity of server resource utilization.
+Load Balance is the Average standard deviation of the ratio of server's resource occupation to total resource amount over time.
-Server Earnings: Comprising the difference between the vehicle's cost paid and the task budget, along with the total revenue minus the maintenance cost.
-It indicates the actual revenue situation of edge servers.
-Vehicle Utility: Reflected by the completion rate, which is the ratio of completed tasks to total submitted tasks.
-A high completion rate implies more efficient processing of vehicle tasks, enhancing the vehicle user experience and also reflecting the ability of the task scheduling strategy to ensure task completion.
-Task Completion Rate: One of the crucial indicators for measuring the effectiveness of the task scheduling strategy.
-It is directly related to vehicle utility and the operating efficiency of the entire system.
+Server Earnings is the Total revenue minus maintenance cost for all time steps.
+Task Completion Rate is the Ratio of completed tasks to total submitted tasks in all time steps.

 ---

-This section evaluates the convergence performance of PPO and PPO-LSTM in training multiple agents to maximize server revenue.
+This section evaluates the convergence performance of agents.

-As shown in the chart, although the PPO-LSTM strategy has a slightly slower convergence speed than the PPO strategy, it obtains a higher reward upon final convergence and has less fluctuation in the later stage of the training process.
-This indicates that the PPO-LSTM strategy is more stable in long-term training and can better capture temporal information to make more reasonable decisions.
+•The PPO - LSTM Agent converges slightly slower than the PPO Agent, but has a higher final reward, less fluctuation in the later training stage.
-This is further confirmed by the data in the table.
-The average reward of PPO-LTSN is higher than that of PPO, and the standard deviation is smaller.
+•The PPO + LTSM Agent achieves a higher average reward, has strong stability with significantly reduced fluctuations.

 ---